Khatri01/Wastewater-Flow-Forecasting/README.md

 # Wastewater Flow Forecasting

 ## Overview
-This repository contains the end-to-end workflow for a IOT-Cloud-machine learning-based wastewater flow prediction system.
-It includes resources for both **local model training** and **production deployment** using a microservices architecture.
+This repository contains the end-to-end workflow for a IoT-Cloud-machine learning-based wastewater flow prediction system.
+It includes resources for both local model training and production deployment using a microservices architecture.

 ## Repository Contents